 Hello!
 I’m a backend developer on the Wadiz Funding Development Team.

-In this post, we’ll take a look at the the "taptap" issueand outline the troubleshooting process.
+In this post, we’ll take a look at the "tick-tick" issuethat you’re bound to encounter at least once in your daily work.
 Rather than offering a simple solution, I hope this serves as a useful guide for those curious about how problems are identified and resolved in real-world scenarios.

 What's the problem?